DerSchmale/helixjs/README.md

 ## Introduction

 What is Helix?
-In a nutshell: it's a WebGL 3D engine\* built in Javascript.
+In a nutshell: it's a WebGL 3D/game engine built in Javascript.

 I didn't build it to compete with other Javascript 3D engines.
 Building and maintaining 3D engines is a sort of hobby of mine.
 It allows me to experiment much more freely than when I'm confined to an existing engine.
 I do occasionally use it for real projects depending on their requirements.

 If you're interested in playing around with it, go ahead!
-Want to go straight ahead and use it in a professional project?
-You may want to think twice (and the risk is entirely yours).
-As the engine is built by me and especially *for myself*, you may run into some quirks and pedantries that may be confusing at first.
+Want to go straight ahead and use it in a professional project, the risk is entirely yours.
+As the engine is built by me and for myself, you may run  into some quirks and pedantries that may be confusing at first.
 The original code base was ported from a  personal C++/DirectX project, and since then large parts of the JS version have been rewritten and remolded.
-Some concepts from DirectX (blend/stencil states, vertex layouts, ...) stayed in because they were simply good ideas\*.
+Some  concepts from DirectX (blend/stencil states, vertex layouts, ...) stayed in because they were simply good ideas.
 If you're coming from an old-school Flash background, you may also run into approaches that are similar to the original Away3D "Broomstick" prototype that I developed back in 2010 before it became 4.0.

-*(DirectX 10+ is absolutely awesome, I don't care what your friendly local GL-only fanboy says)*

 In any case, I think it's worth making things open source.
 There may always be things to learn and teach doing so.